14 July 2020, The Hilton Birmingham Metropole, NEC, UK

 Delivering on this commitment will require a root-and-branch review of capital and operational practices – with carbon impacts factored into all future decision making.
 This is additionally challenging when set against a context of increasing discharge constraints requiring more intensive wastewater treatment.

 The split of emissions between drinking and wastewater varies between companies, but conveyance and aeration both represent significant energy sinks.
 It is often quoted that there is more energy present in wastewater than is required to treat it – but that harvesting this energy is challenging or impossible in a northern European climate.
 Efforts to decarbonise are therefore likely to focus instead on the national energy grid and operational efficiencies.
 But is this the right approach?
 Will it allow the industry to deliver on time?
 Does it neglect promising innovations that might allow the wastewater sector to reduce its own emissions?

-If you would like to join our mailing list please click here.
+The conference programme will be available shortly – if you would like to join our mailing list please click here.

 All conference attendees will have access to the European Waste Water Management (EWWM) Conference sessions running on the 14th July.
 Why not upgrade and attend both days?
 Find out more …

 The team at Aqua Enviro understands the seriousness of the COVID-19 outbreak and we are actively monitoring developments while we continue to plan for this conference.
 In the unfortunate event that we need to postpone, all bookings will automatically be transferred to the new date (or a refund offered if that person is no longer able to attend).
 We advise holding back on making travel arrangements until nearer the event date as reimbursement for this expense will not be possible.
 Any queries, please contact firstname.lastname@example.org